csnizik/newsnizikdotcom/data/blog/power-permissioning-without-leaving-drupal-core.md

 If you have both modules enabled, when you visit `/admin/config/workflow/workflows`, you'll see that you now have a new Wworkflow called "Editorial".
 Looking at this workflow reveals that it consists of three states: "Draft", "Published" and "Archived".
 Pretty standard stuff so far.

 In addition to the states, it also defines some transitions between various states.
-The OOB module has these transitions:
+The OOTB module has these transitions:

 - **Create New Draft** - transition from either Draft or Published to Draft
   - In other words, create a new revision of an existing node that is either in Draft or Published state